AhmetErkull/auto-video-downloader/README.md

 1. Place the `yt-dlp.exe` and `ffmpeg-2025-09-28-git-0fdb5829e3-full_build` files in the same directory as your Auto Video Downloader script.
 2. Run your script to download and process videos.
-3. Make sure to respect platform terms and copyright laws when downloading content.

 ---

 ## License